-German at Intermediate Level is an asset for those students who aspire to a working experience in any of the four German-speaking countries in Europe and for those students who would like to pursue their studies in Germany.
+German at Intermediate Level is an asset for those students who aspire to a working experience in any of the four German-speaking countries in Europe and for those students who would like to pursue their studies in Germany and/or Austria.
 German universities have a good network with universities all over the world including the University of Malta, and scholarships are frequently made available to all Maltese university students, who have a working knowledge of German.
-Students from the medical, the pharmaceutical, the aviation and the engineering sectors will find many doors open to them in German-speaking countries in the course of their studies and career.
+Students from the medical, the pharmaceutical, the aviation and the engineering sectors will find many doors open to them in German-speaking countries during their studies and career.

-Prospective students of German at Intermediate Level should have studied the subject at SEC level and should have a love for the language and an interest in its people, cultures and traditions.
+Prospective students of German at Intermediate Level should have studied the subject at SEC level and should have a love for the language and an interest in its people, cultures, traditions and current affairs.

-At this level, language use and understanding are consolidated by means of short reading and listening texts, including newspaper articles and current affairs.
-Students will also acquire general information about the German-speaking countries, with a particular focus on Germany, its regions, traditions and culture.
-Students will get to know about famous German-speaking people as well.
+At Intermediate level, language use and understanding are consolidated by means of short reading and listening texts, including newspaper articles and current affairs.
+Students will also acquire general information about Germany, its regions, traditions, economy, recent history and culture.

 Lessons will be based on the four principal language learning skills, namely: reading, writing, listening and speaking, with special emphasis on verbal and written communication.
-With regard to grammar, there is no new grammar to be covered at this level, since this was already covered in the SEC syllabus.
+With regards to grammar, there is no new grammar to be covered at this level, since this was already covered in the SEC syllabus.
 There is also no literature component at Intermediate Level.

-The Intermediate German exam is made up of an oral part (20% of the global mark), a listening comprehension (15% of the global mark) and a written paper (65% of the global mark).

-The written paper consists of a 200-word composition (15 marks), a 100-word formal/semiformal letter (15 marks), a reading comprehension exercise (25 marks), and a 10-mark exercise related to German culture and general knowledge about the German-speaking countries.
+The Matsec Intermediate German examination consists of an oral component (20% of the global mark), a listening comprehension (20% of the global mark) and a written paper (60% of the global mark).
+The written paper consists of a 150-word composition (10 marks), a 100-word formal/semi-formal letter/email (10 marks), a reading comprehension exercise (25 marks), and a 15-mark exercise related to the culture, geography and modern history of Germany.